bright/new-www/content/blog/9-signs-your-pos-legacy-needs-modernization.md

 ## Do you face difficulties in integrating food delivery platforms with your POS?

 **Multiple tablets for multiple food delivery platforms…** That’s the nightmare of many restaurant staff.
-Integrating all external providers and unifying them into a system accessible on one device is possible!
+[POS integration](/blog/pos-integration/) with all external providers and unifying them into a system accessible on one device is possible!
 Yet is your POS capable of offering that?

 ## Is your POS based solely on desktop devices?